Abdu-khaled/ci-cd-ephemeral-infra/README.md

-# Ephemeral CI/CD with Jenkins, Terraform, Ansible & Docker
+# CI/CD Ephemeral Infrastructure with Jenkins, Terraform, Ansible, and Docker

 ## Preparation for the CI/CD Project
 Before running the pipelines, we need to set up infrastructure and tools for Jenkins.

 ---

-### 1. Terraform Remote Backend Setup
+### 1.1 Terraform Remote Backend Setup

 I used Amazon S3 to store the Terraform state and DynamoDB for state locking to avoid race conditions when multiple pipelines run.